Eccodyne/Plant-Watering-System/README.md

 ![Plant Watering System](https://github.com/Eccodyne/Plant-Watering-System/blob/main/Images/IMG_2521.JPG)

 # Plant Watering System
-This is a fully automated plant watering system based on an ESP32 board and Arduino code.
+This is a fully automated plant watering system based on an ESP32 board and 1,500 lines of Arduino code.
 It provides for two separate water pumps which can be easiliy configured through a self explainatory menu system using the rotary encoder and the secondary button.

 ### 💡What is this repository for?
 This repository contains the code and build instructions for the "Plant Watering System" Project with the required 3D printing files to be found on Makerworld.com.